- As part of our Year Six Geography lessons, we've been learning about Fair Trade.

 Helping at Home

-Children’s learning is always accentuated if the support at home is provided in addition to work done inside the classroom.
 Having access to an atlas is a fantastic way for children to ask questions and become curious about the various countries around the world.
-Spending 10 minutes a week investigating a new country within the world is a great way to ignite children’s fascination with our planet.
+Spending ten minutes a week investigating a new country within the world is a great way to ignite children’s fascination with our planet.
 For example, you could look at a country’s location in comparison to the UK or investigate food that might be eaten there.
 Google Earth is another great tool for doing this.
 The websites below may also be useful: